poojarathore30/GHCI-20_CODEATHON_YounGold_/README.md

 #### Except these two, below are the instruction to run the full stack website in your local system.

 ##### You are good to go now :)

+## Packages must be installed before start writing the code

 ```bash